Ergodic Capacity and Optimal Handover in Satellite Mega-Constellations under Finite Serving Times: Introduction

-A critical aspect of satellite mega-constellation networks is the {\em handover strategy} that determines which satellite from the mega-constellation will serve the ground user and for how long.
-For ultra-dense mega-constellations, there are typically tens of visible satellites that are candidates for serving the user.
-Exploiting this satellite diversity, the system has the unique ability to choose the user-satellite channel through the handover decision.
-In addition, the next handover decision is made according to the handover trigger, which is an event that triggers a handover decision on the candidate satellites at the current moment.
-Therefore, the handover strategy, which specifies the handover decision rule and the handover trigger, is critical to the system performance.
+A critical aspect of satellite mega-constellation networks is the {\em handover strategy}{, which} determines which satellite from the mega-constellation {serves} the ground user and for how long. {In} ultra-dense mega-constellations, there are typically tens of visible satellites that are candidates for serving the user. {By exploiting} this satellite diversity, the system has the unique ability to {select} the user--satellite channel through the handover decision.
+In addition, {each} handover decision is {initiated by} a handover trigger, {namely} the event that {prompts} evaluation of the candidate satellites at the current moment.
+Therefore, the handover strategy---which specifies both the decision rule and the trigger---is critical to system performance.

-For example, the handover decision rule may be to choose the satellite with the minimum distance (maximum elevation angle) since it minimises path loss and propagation delay, and the handover trigger may be the event that the serving satellite is no longer visible (below the minimum elevation angle) since the lack of a line-of-sight significantly degrades the channel.
-In \cite{Voicu2024}, Voicu et al. conducted an empirical analysis of this strategy in terms of capacity, propagation delay, and Doppler shift.
-Motivated by this example, handover strategies are typically designed to follow Papapetrou's criteria \cite{Papapetrou2004}: \begin{enumerate} \item {\em Maximum serving time}: Choose the satellite with the longest serving time to avoid frequent satellite handover;

-\item {\em Minimum distance}: Choose the nearest satellite, as it provides the lowest path-loss and propagation delay;